 Keep Your Site Updated:

-If you’re not an expert in content creation, consider hiring a website designer to write posts for you and make customized graphics for your site.
+If you’re not an expert in content creation, consider hiring a top web design company to write posts for you and make customized graphics for your site.

 Use Webmaster Tools: